 DVD with Freeview receiver.
 160 Gig drive.
 Hi-Def upscaler via HDMI socket.
 Supports DVD, DVD-RAM, DVD-R/RW, DVD+R/RW, CD, CD-R/RW, VCD, SVCD, JPEG, MP3, for £230

-Take a look at Dixons, Comet, Argos. and 24-7 Electrical for DVD Recorders.
+Take a look at Currys and Argos for DVD Recorders.

 DVD formats

-Life is never easy, and to confuse everyone, there are a number of different DVD formats, as follows:
+Life is never easy, and to confuse everyone, there are several different DVD formats, as follows:

 DVD format Detail